Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 15 Juli 2025 20.46.00 UTC
+- WIB: Selasa, 15 Juli 2025 21.31.23 UTC
-- WITA: Selasa, 15 Juli 2025 21.46.00 UTC
+- WITA: Selasa, 15 Juli 2025 22.31.23 UTC
-- WIT: Selasa, 15 Juli 2025 22.46.00 UTC
+- WIT: Selasa, 15 Juli 2025 23.31.23 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: friendship
+Kategori: technology